Steven Crowder: Treatment of colleagues and spouse

-In July 2023, the Mediaite reported numerous allegations of bullying and sexual misconduct against Crowder by 5 former employees.
+In July 2023, Mediaite reported numerous allegations of bullying and sexual misconduct against Crowder by five former employees.
 Crowder's behaviour also included unsolicited sexting, angry outbursts, indecent exposure, and inappropriate jokes.
 In response to the allegations CEO of Louder with Crowder Gerald D. Morgan said in a statement: "While Louder with Crowder does not provide details on personal, private medical matters or personnel issues, it is important to note that many of these claims are missing context, clear misrepresentations or outright falsehoods".

 In a 2023 video, Crowder appeared to express distaste for his wife's legal ability to divorce him without his consent.
 Shortly after Crowder's announcement, journalist Yashar Ali released a video he claimed was given to him by Hilary which shows Crowder verbally abusing Hilary while she was pregnant.
 In the video, Crowder berated Hilary for failing to perform her "wifely duties" and told her to "fucking watch it" when she accused him of abuse.

 Personal life

 Crowder is a Christian.
-He married Hilary Korzon in August 2012 and wrote about the benefits he perceives in remaining abstinent before marriage.
-In April 2023, Crowder stated on his channel that his wife Hilary had filed for divorce in 2021.
+He married Hilary Korzon in August 2012 and wrote about the benefits he perceived in remaining abstinent before marriage.
+In August 2021, Hilary gave birth to twins, a son and a daughter.
+In April 2023, Crowder stated on his channel that his wife had filed for divorce in 2021.

 In July 2021, Crowder underwent a surgical operation in which titanium bars were inserted into his chest in order to counteract his congenital condition of pectus excavatum (sunken chest).
 The surgery caused fluid to accumulate in his lungs, which he called "excruciatingly painful".
 Several weeks later, he was transported to a hospital due to a collapsed lung.

-In August 2021, his wife gave birth to twins, a son and a daughter.